m0sc0w134/lb-scripts-configs/README.md

 # lb-scripts-configs

-this is a repo for liquidbounce scripts and configs
+this is a repo for liquidbounce scripts and cfgs.

+STAR BEFORE YOU FORK RETARD